Vincent Chase: Backstory

 Throughout the series, Vince talks about how he and his entourage are "living the life" after growing up with little money, at one point saying, "I came from nothing, and as much as I like the toys, I really don't need them" when told that offers for him are drying up.
 He is eager to share the financial and social spoils of his current stardom with them, who he thinks of as his family.
-While at first glance it seems that his friends are just leeches, they prove to be the ones he can depend on through thick and thin.
+In return, they prove to be the ones he can depend on through thick and thin.